 - Latte boba drink with whipped cream

-- With rock salt and cheese fondue
+- With rock salted cheese foam

 - Green jasmine tea base